 Finding an Article using Environment Complete

-Environment Complete contains covers topics, such as ecosystem ecology, energy, renewable energy sources, natural resources, pollution & waste management, environmental technology, environmental law, and more.
-Some items are provided Full-Text in the database; others can be located elsewhere using the LinkSource button.
+Environment Complete contains topics, such as ecosystem ecology, energy, renewable energy sources, natural resources, pollution & waste management, environmental technology, environmental law, and more.
+Some items are provided Full-Text in the database; others can be located elsewhere using the Full Text Finder button.
 If you are off-campus, use the proxy server by accessing Environment Complete using the UA Libraries Catalog or Web site.

 Looking Articles on a Topic

-- View the Abstract without Leaving the Search Results - If you are unsure if a title is relevant, you can hover over to view the beginning of the abstract.
+- View the Abstract without Leaving the Search Results - If you are unsure an item is relevant, you can hover over the magnifying glass to view the beginning of the abstract.
 The window also revels the first few subject terms.

 - Finding Subject Terms

-- The most relevant subject terms to the results set are listed on the left in the Subject: Thesaurus Term section.
+- The most relevant subject terms to the results set are listed in the Subject: Thesaurus Term section under Refine Results.

-- Subject terms can be found by searching the thesaurus.
-The thesaurus provides the official terminology of the database (see Thesaurus from menu).
+- Subject terms can be found by selecting Thesaurus from the main menu.
+The thesaurus provides the official terminology of the database.
 The thesaurus terms are indicated above with a * character.

-- Using Filters - Any of the narrow results by limiters can be added or removed from the current search.
-Select the link to add the terms and select the "x" to remove them.
+- Using Filters - Any of the Refine Results limiters can be added or removed from the current search.
+Select the hyperlink to add the terms and select the "x" to remove them.

-Notice there is not a PDF or HTML Full Text link available.
-Select to find the article, which is available at the Electronic Journal Center (EJC).
+There is not a PDF or HTML Full Text hyperlink available.
+Select the Full Text Finder button to find the article, which is available at the Electronic Journal Center (EJC).